-Kerala is a popular travel destination one can easily spend a week to 10 days in.
+Kerala is a popular travel destination one can easily spend 7 to 10 days in.
 We always recommend ending your trip in Kerala, which is utterly stunning in its breath-taking beauty.
 Relax on stunning beaches, take part in local festivals, and explore the hidden gems of this tropical state.
 This guide will help you plan the perfect travel routes for Kerala.

 Route 1: Essence of Kerala (7-8 days)

 Here is a list of suggested things to do in these regions.

-Route 2: Beaches of Kerala (10-12 days): Marari, Varkala and Kovalam
+Route 2: Beaches of Kerala (10-12 days)

-Marari is the closest beach to Alleppey (approximately a 45-minute drive).
+Marari is the closest beach to Alleppey (approximately a 45-minutes drive).
 Compared to Varkala and Kovalam beaches, Marari has an untouched splendour.
 There are only a couple of luxury boutique properties so planning in advance is important, especially if travelling during the holiday season.

-Route 3: Offbeat Allure: Wayanad, Kannur, Athirapilly
+Route 3: Offbeat Allure

-Plan a trip to Kerala to visit offbeat alluring areas unlike any others.
-Visit Wayanad, Kannur and Athirapilly if you are interested in the lesser known gems of Kerala.
-They lie on the northern-most end of Kerala.
+Plan a trip to Kerala to visit offbeat alluring areas, unlike any others.
+Visit Wayanad, Kannur and Athirapilly if you are interested in the lesser-known gems of Kerala.
+They lie on the northernmost end of Kerala.